markjfisher/fujinet-nio/docs/network_device_protocol.md

 - `Write(handle, offset=write_cursor, dataLen=0)` MAY cause the backend to call `shutdown(SHUT_WR)`
   (if enabled by backend configuration such as `halfclose=1` in the URL).

+### Offset semantics (scheme-dependent)

+As with Read, the meaning of `offset` depends on the scheme:

+- For HTTP/HTTPS:
+  - Writes append to the outgoing request body.
+  - Offset is typically ignored or must be zero.

+- For TCP:
+  - `offset` is a sequential stream cursor.
+  - Writes MUST be strictly sequential.
+  - A Write request whose `offset` does not match the current stream write cursor MUST fail with StatusCode::InvalidRequest.

+### Zero-length write (TCP half-close)

+For the TCP scheme, a Write request with `length == 0` MAY be used to signal end-of-stream (half-close), if enabled by the URL options.
+This maps to a shutdown of the socket write side (e.g. `shutdown(SHUT_WR)`).

+See docs/network_device_tcp.md for details.

 ---

 ## Command: Read (0x02)